youkharoufi/Shopping-App-UI/README.md

 ## Project type
-This is a frontend user interface that works in pair with the ```Shopping-App-API``` backend API, which means they have to be run simultaneously.
+This is a frontend user interface that works in pair with the ```ShoppingApp-API``` backend API, which means they have to be run simultaneously.
 Below are the details to how to consume the app :

 ## ✨ How To Use the app ✨